Asbestos Removal After Fire, Flood or Storm Damage

 The licensed, professional and experienced team at B&C Asbestos Removals take all the necessary precautions such as:

-- Spraying the necessary asbestos affected areas with PVA glue before any work commences – this encapsulates the fibres and minimises the amount of fibres that will be “stirred up” during the asbestos removal process.
+- Spraying the necessary asbestos affected areas with PVA glue before any work commences – this encapsulates the fibres and minimises the number of fibres that will be “stirred up” during the asbestos removal process.

 - After removing asbestos sheets and the like, wrapping them in Builders plastic and taping up each pack.

-All packs of wrapped up sheets removed are from site (on a truck which then takes the asbestos away to an asbestos waste disposal depot).
+All packs of wrapped up sheets removed are from the site (on a truck which then takes the asbestos away to an asbestos waste disposal depot).

 - Suits, masks, gloves and shoe covers are worn for our safety.

-- Your property will be “cordoned” off and a signs stating that it is an asbestos work site will be erected to warn passers by.
+- Your property will be “cordoned” off and a signs stating that it is an asbestos work site will be erected to warn passers-by.

 - If your ceiling is affected it will be vacuumed to remove any fibres from the ceiling cavity.

-- After removal, your property will be scoured and anyremaining asbestos debris will be removed.
+- After removal, your property will be scoured and any remaining asbestos debris will be removed.